OctoPrint/OctoPrint/docs/plugins/hooks.rst

        No manipulation is possible here anymore (returned values will be ignored).
      * ``sending``: This phase is triggered just before the command is actually being sent to the printer.
 Right afterwards a line number will be assigned and the command will be sent.
 Handlers may suppress or change commands here.
 The command type is not taken into account anymore.
-Multi
      * ``sent``: This phase is triggered just after the command was handed over to the serial connection to the printer.
        No manipulation is possible here anymore (returned values will be ignored).
 A command that reaches the sent phase must not necessarily have reached the printer yet and it might also still run into communication problems and a